JPMorgan risk official from Chief Investment Office resigns

-JPMorgan Chase & Co said Irvin Goldman, who was briefly chief risk officer of the Chief Investment Office that lost $5.8 billion (3.72 billion pounds) on derivatives trades, has resigned.
+JPMorgan Chase & Co said Irvin Goldman, who was briefly chief risk officer of the Chief Investment Office that lost $5.8 billion on derivatives trades, has resigned.

 "Irv asked to leave the company.
 He's behaved with integrity and we wish him well," the firm said in a statement.